House Trunk Room Storage

-Students should be aware that if their term abroad includes the spring semester and they are intending on returning for the summer rather than the fall, that they will not have access to house trunk rooms.
+Students should be aware that if their term abroad includes the spring semester and they intend to return for the summer rather than the fall, they will not have access to house trunk rooms.
 Affected study abroad students may choose to use storage in John M. Greene Hall instead.
 Access hours to JMG will be posted on this page, or may be arranged by contacting Residence Life at email@example.com or extension 4940.

 Students who store items without permission will have their belongings discarded.

 Students Living in the Friedman Apartments

 Students moving to the Friedman Apartments for the following academic year are able to store their belongings in JMG.
 These students may collect their belongings during JMG open hours.
 Students living in the Friedmans may also choose to store their items in their last assigned house.
 These students may collect their belongings during the house trunk room hours.

 Accessing Trunk Room Storage

 Access to trunk rooms is limited to before and after breaks.
 Trunk rooms will be open the first day students arrive in the fall.
 If students need access at other times during the academic year, they must contact their HR/HC 48 hours beforehand to make an appointment.

 Trunk rooms will be closed for the academic year on the Monday after the last day of spring finals.
 Students must have all their belongings stored by this day or have alternate storage options.

 Trunk rooms are not secure, and no item of value should be left in a storage area.
 The college is not responsible for loss or damage to any item, regardless of the cause.
 Items that are not properly labeled or do not belong to residents will be removed and disposed of.
 Students are urged to bring valuables home during the summer or to use local storage facilities.

 Storing Items at the End of Spring Semester